 I’ve never seen IT as a horror story…I’ve seen it as a coming of age story with scary twists.
 I really like the novel and I wanted to see something as close as possible to the book.

 I went to see IT with very high hopes.
-I realized before I went though that they could never be met so it was kinda fruitless to do that.
+I realized before I traveled to the theater that they could never meet my expectations.
 My hope (and far-fetched dream) was that they would have made an HBO series of the novel.
-Yes, it would have been around 10 – 15 hour long episodes.
+Yes, it would have been ten to fifteen hour-long episodes.
 I wanted so much for the novel to come to life on screen.
 That wasn’t going to happen in one movie but I will say that yes I enjoyed the movie.

 I’m not one of those who dismisses the 1990 mini-series.
 They were working with a low budget and the constraints of television.
-With the exception of Beverly, I thought the children were perfectly cast.
+I thought the children were perfectly cast.
 The first episode was superior to the second episode but the second had it’s moments…not counting the terrible spider or the ponytail on Richard Thomas.
 The one thing IT 1990 had over 2017 is overall creepiness.
 Maybe it was Tim Curry and the late 80s sound effects.

 It’s not really fair to judge the new IT until Chapter 2 comes out in 2019 but Chapter 1 was enjoyable.
 I should be happy the story has been revived again.